racket/racket-pkg-website/README.md

    statically.
 The source file `static.rkt` in this codebase knows precisely which files and directories within `pkg-index-generated-directory` to upload to the final site.
+ - *user-directory*: directory containing the user database; should be the same as `pkg-index` uses.
+ - *email-sender-address*: string; defaults to `pkgs@racket-lang.org`.
+   Used as the "from" address when sending authentication emails on behalf of the server.

 Keys useful for development: